Energy Harvesting Sensors for Medical Devices and Remote Sensors

 Photovoltaic technology is now one of the most widespread technologies for harvesting solar energy, used in everything from small self-powered electrical devices to roof-top panels that supplement domestic and commercial energy usage and now reasonably common wide-area solar farms provide renewable energy as part of national power generation strategy.
 Typical implementations use amorphous silicon or dye-sensitized solar cells to generate electricity directly from solar energy.
 The power generated is proportional to the ambient lighting levels.
 However, the nature of sunlight in terms of brightness and frequency range means that it can typically be converted into greater energy levels than comparable artificial lighting.

 The piezoelectric effect is the conversion of mechanical movement into electrical energy using crystals.
-While this can be driven by any form of movement where there is a continuous rate of change of strain, the energy collected is relatively small.
-This makes this technique only practical for devices with very low power requirements that are exposed to continuous mechanical movements, such as an exercise monitor attached to a person or a sensor attached to rotating machinery.
-One disadvantage of this technology is that the effect degrades over time, limiting the device’s operating life.
+Though it can harness any form of movement with continuous strain, the energy produced is minimal, making it suitable only for low-power devices like exercise monitors or sensors on rotating machinery.
+However, the piezoelectric effect degrades over time, limiting the lifespan of such devices.

 The triboelectric effect, commonly observed as static electricity, is caused by pulling apart different materials to create an electric charge, an effect that can be maximized by rubbing two such materials together to create a continuous cycle of contact and separation.
 However, the effects of friction and the inevitable wear that will occur in the two triboelectric layers will significantly limit the device’s useful lifetime.